Keksuccino/docs_fancymenu/variables.md

 5. Type in a name for your new variable and click **OK**.

 That's it!
 Your variable is ready to use.
 You can see it listed in the "Manage Variables" screen.

+FancyMenu 3.9.0 reworks the Manage Variables window.
+Important actions are available through a right-click context menu, the list supports keyboard navigation, variables can be copied/pasted, changes can be undone/redone, typing starts a search, **DEL** deletes the selected variable, and **CTRL + S** confirms the window.

 ## Setting Variable Values